chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/FONA808Pi/README.md

 ```
 Make sure that everything is powered down and unplugged before you start connecting anything!
     Connect the Fona's GND to the Pi's GND (Row 2, Pin 3) AND the Fona's Key(I ended up soldering 3 tie lines together to do this, but you can prototype with a breadboard)
+    Connect the Fina's Key to the Pi;s GND
+        - Note this wiring will force FONA to stay active all the time the Raspberry Pi has power.
     Connect the Fona's Vio to the Pi's 3.3V power (Row 1, Pin 1)
     Connect the Fona's TX to the Pi's RX(Row 2, Pin 5)
     Connect the Fona's RX to the Pi's TX(Row 2, Pin 4)